isomerpages/ogp-pioneerpri/_our-curriculum/C & C Education/Education & Career Guidance.md

 ---
 # Education and Career Guidance

-Education and Career Guidance (ECG) aims to equip our students with the **necessary knowledge, skills and values** to **make informed decisions** at every education milestone.
-Through ECG lessons, students learnt to **appreciate all occupations, be adaptable and resilient**, thus developing their **motivation in learning** to achieve their goals.
+<p align="Justify">Education and Career Guidance (ECG) aims to equip our students with the <b>necessary knowledge, skills and values</b> to <b>make informed decisions</b> at every education milestone.
+Through ECG lessons, students learnt to <b>appreciate all occupations, be adaptable and resilient</b>, thus developing their <b>motivation in learning</b> to achieve their goals.

 **4 Goals of ECG:**